7th Pay Commission latest news: Details on salary hike for Karnataka employees, police personnel

 New Delhi, Oct 22: There is some positive news on the 7th Pay Commission for the employees of a particular state.

 Ahead of the festival season, the government employees of Karnataka will get a Dearness Allowance (DA) hike of 4.75 per cent.
 In addition to this, the employees would also get a hardship allowance of Rs 1,000.
-This would however be applicable to for the police personnel.
+This would, however, be applicable to for the police personnel.

 The hike would increase the DA from 6.50 per cent to 11.25 per cent of the basic pay.
 The hike would be applicable from July 1 2019.
-The full time employees, Zilla Panchayat staff, employees of aided educational institutions and universities will benefit from this move.
+The full-time employees, Zilla Panchayat staff, employees of aided educational institutions and universities will benefit from this move.

 The government also said that the salaries of the police personnel have been revised ahead of Diwali and the Police Martyrs Day.
 This is being done as per the recommendations made by the Raghavendra Auradkar Committee.